Meal Plans

 Dining Dollars

-Dining Dollars are a dollar-for-dollar tender that can be used in dining retail locations such as Charles Street Market, Levering Hall, Good Part & Co. located in the Rec Center, Daily Grind, located in Mudd Hall and Piccola Allora, located in Gilman Hall.
+Dining Dollars are a dollar-for-dollar tender that can be used in dining retail locations such as Charles Street Market, Levering Hall, Good Part & Co. located in the Rec Center, Daily Grind, located in Mudd Hall and Brody Learning Commons and Piccola Allora, located in Gilman Hall.
 These funds are designed to complement the meal plans by allowing Blue Jays to purchase snacks, a morning or late-night coffee or groceries to prepare a special meal for friends in their residence hall.
 Additional Dining Dollars can be added at anytime online.

 Meal plan eligibility is aligned with class year and housing styles.
 Choose your class year to learn more about available meal plans: